Creating Life in 12th Scale...

 How Can I Learn More About the Work of Tee Bylo?

-You can discover more about the artist's work on this website or by signing up to follow her blog Creating Life in 12th Scale... and you can now enjoy exclusive access to St M's and become an 'Honorary Mouser' by supporting Tee on the crowdfunding site Patreon as she makes the world a better place one mouse at a time.
+You can discover more about the artist's work on this website or by signing up to follow her blog Creating Life in 12th Scale... and you can now enjoy exclusive access to St M's and become an 'Honorary Mouser' by supporting Tee on the membership site Patreon as she makes the world a better place one mouse at a time.